Parallel for Parents

 - Students should sign up and create a free account (everything is free).

-- We issue a new Parallelogram each Friday, and students are encouraged to complete it by Sunday evening.
+- We issue a new Parallelogram each Thursday at 3pm, and students are encouraged to complete it by Sunday evening, or before the next Parallegram is released the following Thursday.

 - The Parallelogram is marked and the score is returned to the student, along with access to the answer sheet.
 Going through the answer sheet is probably even more important than going through the question sheet.